anatoly314/async-habr-translate/README.md

 As a second argument, you can specify a timeout, and if the task is not completed within the specified number of milliseconds, it will be added to the regular queue and then executed in the order of the general queue.

-Similar to requestAnimationFrame, to regularly add a task to the queue, you will need to write a recursive function, and to stop it - pass the current identifier to cancelIdleCallback.
+Similar to `requestAnimationFrame`, to regularly add a task to the queue, you will need to write a recursive function, and to stop it - pass the current identifier to `cancelIdleCallback`.

 ![img.png](request-idle-callback.png?)

-In contrast to the other queues discussed earlier, requestIdleCallback is still partly an experimental API, with support [missing in Safari](https://caniuse.com/?search=cancelIdleCallback).
+In contrast to the other queues discussed earlier, `requestIdleCallback` is still partly an experimental API, with support [missing in Safari](https://caniuse.com/?search=cancelIdleCallback).
 In addition, this function has a [number of limitations](https://developer.mozilla.org/en-US/docs/Web/API/Background_Tasks_API#getting_the_most_out_of_idle_callbacks), making it convenient to use only for small non-priority tasks without interaction with the DOM, for example, for sending analytical data.
-You can read more about requestIdleCallback in Paul Lewis’s material [“Using requestIdleCallback”](https://developer.chrome.com/blog/using-requestidlecallback/).
+You can read more about `requestIdleCallback` in Paul Lewis’s material [“Using requestIdleCallback”](https://developer.chrome.com/blog/using-requestidlecallback/).